 With the GET, SET and ACCESS services a special feature, Attribute_0 referencing is available.
 By convention, attributes of COSEM objects are numbered from 1 to n, where Attribute_1 is the logical name of the COSEM object.
 Attribute_0 has a special meaning: it references all attributes with positive index (public attributes).
 The use of Attribute_0 referencing with the GET service is explained in 6.6, with the SET service in 6.7 and with the ACCESS service in 6.9.

-NOTE As specified in IEC 62056-6-2:IEC 62056-6-2:—, 4.2, manufacturers may add proprietary methods and/or attributes to any object, using negative numbers.
+NOTE As specified in IEC 62056-6-2:2021, 4.1.2, manufacturers may add proprietary methods and/or attributes to any object, using negative numbers.

 Attribute_0 referencing is a negotiable feature, see 7.3.1.